pbleisch/pbleisch/README.md

-I love to solve problems and make exceptional software that serves people, makes their lives better, easier, or just more awesome.
+I love to solve problems with exceptional software.
+I want to make developers' lives better, easier, or just more awesome.

-My interests are revolve around content management, revision control, data systems and the like.
+My interests revolve around content management, revision control, data systems and the like.

 Graphs, content addressed storage, distributed storaage, all that stuff.
 Whisper merkle dag and I'm in.